-The event will feature three lightning talks by professors and researchers in UNC-Chapel Hill’s academic community, centered around how data science is used to provide education and training resources that allow practitioners to accelerate research in cyberinfrastructure and computing, data sharing and storage, team science, and more.
-These talks will be followed by a guided panel, an opportunity for questions and answers with the speakers, and a discussion with the data science community at UNC-Chapel Hill.Register Here
+Please join us for three lightning talks by professors and researchers in UNC-Chapel Hill's academic community, centered around how data science is used in a broad range of disciplines.
+These talks will be followed by a guided panel and an opportunity for questions and answers with the speakers.
+We hope you will enjoy discovering how data science underpins and influences research and daily life.Register Here

 Meet the Moderator

 Professor of the Practice of Marketing, UNC Kenan-Flagler Business School

 Mark McNeilly teaches in the areas of marketing and organizational behavior in the full-time MBA and online MBA@UNC programs.
 He serves as a faculty advisor for the STAR program and executive coach in the Leadership program.
 Currently co-chairing the University’ Generative AI committee along with SDSS dean Stan Ahalt, Professor McNeilly will moderate Q&A after three lightning talks.

 Our speakers for this month are as follows: